ph101pp/js-objct/readme.markdown

 #objectfactory

-A modular JavaScript inheritance library that works nicely with browserify, CommonJS or just vanilla JavaScript.
+A modular oop-inheritance library for javascript that supports closures and abstract methods.
+Works nicely with browserify, CommonJS or just vanilla javascript.

 ----------------